compro16/compro16/README.md

 # About Louie
 I am a Developer Support Engineer with 16 years of experience spanning customer service, desktop engineering, identity and access management and governance, and programming.
-I possess a knowledge of multiple frontend, backend, and scripting languages, and am an Okta Certified Professional and Microsoft Certified Professional.
+I possess knowledge of multiple frontend, backend, and scripting languages, and am an Okta Certified Professional and Microsoft Certified Professional.

 ## Skills
 **Programming/Scripting Languages and Frameworks**